Docker containerized apps (for scientists)

 The needs of ML research people are not the usual scaling-web-apps type needs of many containerization users.
 Obsolete advice danger.

-The most popular containerization solution.
+The most popular containerization stack.

 Docker terminology has spawned some confusion.
 For instance: images vs. containers and registry vs. repository.
 Luckily, there’s help, for example this stack-overflow post by a brilliant, but under-appreciated, hacker on the difference between images and containers.